Changing Dashboard Cluster Lights

 New speedometer illumination in white (BMW F30)

-If you have never held a soldering iron before, we recommend that you take a Training board to purchase.
-This usually costs less than €10 and includes various SMD types for soldering and practicing.
-Soldering itself is not difficult, as you will see when practicing.
-Here you will find a practice board that offers more than enough practice, such as Changing the speedometer illumination is required.
+If you have never used a soldering iron before, we recommend purchasing a practice board.
+These usually cost less than €10 and include various SMD types for soldering and practice.
+Soldering itself is not difficult, as you will discover while practicing.
+Here, you will find a practice board that offers more than enough hands-on experience needed for tasks like changing the dashboard cluster lights.

 COVVY Rotating LED SMD NE555 Soldering Practice Board DIY Kit Fanny Skill Training DIY Kit Electronic PCB Module Suit *